Rengit

 Rengit is a town and an autonomous sub-district in Mukim Sungai Kluang, Batu Pahat District, Johor, Malaysia.
 Rengit has more than 30 villages and 25 schools.

 Geography

 The town spans over an area of 6.5 km2.
 The area of Rengit sub-district is approximately 100.8 square miles or 64,512 hectares and divided into 3 mukims namely the Kampung Bahru, Sungai Punggur and Sungai Kluang District where each mukim is governed by a Chief.

 Demographic

-The majority ethnics in Rengit are Malay with Chinese as the largest minority.
+The Malays are the largest ethnic group in Rengit but there is also a significant Javanese, Chinese and Indian minority as well.
+The people in Rengit have their own unique dialect of Johor Malay.

 Languages

-Main languages in this town are Bahasa Melayu, Hokkien, Mandarin and English.
+Malay is the most widely spoken language in Rengit and is the native language of the Malays as well as the main lingua franca for inter-ethnic communications.
+The Chinese usually speak Hokkien and Mandarin amongst themselves while Indians spoke Tamil as their native language.